Home Farm development

 What were the Home Farm buildings used for originally?

-What is the plan for the future of the Home Farm?
+What is the plan for the future of Home Farm?

 Since the start of 2019 we have been working on various spaces around the model farm to improve facilities for visitors.
 The Old Carpenters Yard which opened in May 2019 now has a café, toilets, visitor information and a large meeting/course space.

-The next stage of the project in 2020 will be to create and improve car parking for visitors to the village, the Conservation Skills Centre and education groups.
+The next stage of the project in 2022 will be to create and improve car parking for visitors to the village, the Heritage Skills Centre and education groups.
 We hope to create 51 spaces as well as a new toilet block in the Countryside Yard.
-Alongside this, we are developing a Green Travel Plan to address the Conservation Skills Centre’s carbon footprint.
+Alongside this, we are developing a Green Travel Plan to address the Heritage Skills Centre’s carbon footprint.

 In the next few years, we hope to establish a series of simple workshop spaces for let to craftspeople, including a communal office and kitchen space.
 There will also be classroom and meeting spaces including areas for hands on practical experience.
 In addition, there will be exhibition space and in the long-term, a retail are selling a locally created range of items.
 We are organising the works into three phases to allow for future development.